Adeola-Helen/CX_Survey_Design/README.md

 ## Technologies Used

 - **Google Forms:** For data collection and to initially analyze responses.
-- **Google Sheets:** for deeper analysis and presentation of the results.

 ## Survey Areas